Skip to content

 });

-• A direct object.
+• a direct object,

-• A function that returns the object.
+• a function that returns the object (can be asynchronous).

-Lifecycle Hooks
+Lifecycle hooks

 Mount